mhagglun/dotfiles/README.md

                                                   ┃┃ ┃ ┃  ┃  ┗━┓
                                                  ╺┻┛ ┗━┛  ╹  ┗━┛

-> These are my dotfiles for Manjaro i3.
-There are many more like it, but this one is mine.
+> These are my dotfiles for laptop running Ubuntu 18.04 with i3wm.

 ## Setup